nike4613/BeatSaber-IPA-Reloaded/docs/articles/command-line.md

   > Makes a console appear with log information at startup.
   >
-  > Optionally, to start Beat Saber with an external console, an explicit `-pid` can be specified.
-This allows the game to be launched without being interrupted by Steam's "Allow game launch?" popup when directly launching `Beat Saber.exe` with arguments.
+  > Optionally, an explicit process ID can be specified to start the game with an external console.
+This allows it to be launched without being interrupted by Steam's "Allow game launch?" popup when directly launching `Beat Saber.exe` with arguments.
   > - Using PowerShell:
+  >
   >   ```powershell
-  >   .\steam -applaunch 620980 --verbose -pid $PID
+  >   .\steam -applaunch 620980 --verbose $PID
   >   ```
+  >
   > - Using Command Prompt:
+  >
   >   ```powershell
-  >   powershell -c ".\steam -applaunch 620980 --verbose -pid (Get-CimInstance Win32_Process -Filter ProcessId=$PID).ParentProcessId"
+  >   powershell -c ".\steam -applaunch 620980 --verbose (Get-CimInstance Win32_Process -Filter ProcessId=$PID).ParentProcessId"
   >   ```
-  >

 - `--debug`